apache/kylin/readme/quick_start.md

 > Note: Following the information into a python virtual env and get the help messages.

-5. Execute commands to deploy a `default` cluster.
+5. Execute commands to deploy a cluster quickly.

 ```shell
 $ python deploy.py --type deploy
 ```

-After the `default` cluster is ready, you will see the message `Kylin Cluster already start successfully.` in the console.
+After this cluster is ready, you will see the message `Kylin Cluster already start successfully.` in the console.

 >  Note:
 >
-> 1. For details about the properties of kylin4 in a cluster, please check [configure kylin.properties](./prerequisites.md#cluster).
+> 1. For more details about the properties of kylin4 in a cluster, please check [configure kylin.properties](./prerequisites.md#cluster).
-> 2. For details about the index of the cluster,  please check [Indexes of clusters](./prerequisites.md#indexofcluster).
+> 2. For more details about the index of the clusters,  please check [Indexes of clusters](./prerequisites.md#indexofcluster).

 6. Execute commands to list nodes of the cluster.